Proper affine actions in non-swinging representations: Additivity of Margulis invariants

 \begin{proposition} \mbox{ } \begin{hypothenum} \item For every map $g \in G \ltimes V$ of type~$X_0$, we have

-\item For every $C \geq 1$, there are positive constants $s_{\ref{invariant_additivity}}(C) \leq 1$ and $\eps_{\ref{invariant_additivity}}(C)$ with the following property.
+\item For every $C \geq 1$, there are positive constants $s_{\ref{invariant_additivity}}(C) \leq 1$ and $k_{\ref{invariant_additivity}}(C)$ with the following property.
 Let $g, h \in G \ltimes V$ be a $C$-non-degenerate pair of maps of type~$X_0$, with $g^{\pm 1}$ and $h^{\pm 1}$ all $s_{\ref{invariant_additivity}}(C)$-contracting.
 Then $gh$ is of type~$X_0$, and we have:

-\end{hypothenum} \end{proposition} \begin{remark} Note that $M(g)$ is (by definition) an element of the space~$V^\transl_0$, which (again by definition) is the set of fixed points of~$L = Z_G(A)$.
-From this, it is straightforward to deduce that $V^\transl_0$ is invariant by~$N_G(A)$.
-Hence $w_0$ induces a linear involution on~$V^\transl_0$, which does not depend on the choice of a representative of~$w_0$ in~$G$. \end{remark}
+\end{hypothenum} \end{proposition} \begin{remark} To justify the slight abuse of notations $w_0(M(g))$, recall Remark~\ref{w0_action_makes_sense}, that we may now reformulate as follows: $w_0$ induces a linear involution on~$V^\transl_0$ (which is the space of fixed points by~$L$), and this involution does not depend on the choice of a representative of~$w_0$ in~$G$. \end{remark}